top of page

 Minimum number of students: 4

-Class Description: To foster friendships and promote good sportsmanship among the girls with a chance for fellowship while having fun.
-We will split our time between sewing/home economics and crafting.
-We plan to have fun. *Must inform the teacher of any food allergies
+Class Description: To foster friendships and promote good sportsmanship among other boys with a chance for fellowship while having fun. *Must inform the teacher of any food allergies

 Teacher: Jason Moore